eclectic-kitty/notes/Week 6 - In-Class - Poor Media.md

 #### Werner Herzog, Encounters at the End of the World
-documentary that is kind of hard to find penguin not going towards food or colony, but towards mountain nihilistic, disoriented pneguin
+documentary that is kind of hard to find penguin not going towards food or colony, but towards mountain nihilistic, disoriented penguin

 remixed into song

-Rminds me of Neil Cicierega
+*Reminds me of Neil Cicierega*

 #### snapshots
 Jazz Loon - jazz mixed with loon calls